Planning & Zoning

 8. Public Buildings

-The Plan is used to guide decision making by City Council, Planning Commission, City departments, and other Boards and Commissions.
-It is used in determining land use and zoning decisions, infrastructure planning, budgeting, transportation investments and planning, and in many other ways.
-You can find the complete Plan in the links below.
+The Plan guides decision-making by the City Council, Planning Commission, City departments, and other boards and commissions.
+It is used to inform land use and zoning decisions, infrastructure planning, budgeting, transportation investments, and more.
+You can find the complete Plan in the Resource Links section below.

 Zoning

-The City of Worthington has a number of zoning ordinances regulating land usage, building locations, accessory structures, building heights, green space, fencing, signage, subdivisions, and much more.
-Zoning requirements can be found in section 15 of the Worthington City Code of Ordinances here
+The City of Worthington has zoning ordinances regulating land usage, building locations, accessory structures, building heights, green space, fencing, signage, subdivisions, and more.
+Zoning requirements can be found in Section 15 of the Worthington City Code of Ordinances: Worthington City Code – Section 15 (opens in a new tab) .

-Applications for zoning changes, conditional use permits, platting, variances, PUD's, and Amendments, and other special zoning requests can be found in the resource links below.
-Applications are generally due around the middle of the month in order for the request to be on the following month's Planning Commission agenda.
-The actual deadline may vary by month and is based upon the deadline to submit public hearing notices to the local newspaper.
-Please contact the City to ensure you know the correct deadline.
+Applications for zoning changes, conditional use permits, platting, variances, PUDs, amendments, and other special zoning requests can be found in the Resource Links section below.
+Applications are generally due around the middle of the month in order for the request to be placed on the following month’s Planning Commission agenda.
+Deadlines vary by month based on public notice requirements.
+Please contact the City to confirm the correct deadline.

 Subdivisions

-Subdivisions resulting in the creation of three or more lots, including the original lot, must be platted.
-Refer to the information above regarding that process.
-Minor subdivisions, or splitting one lot into two, require application to the City and will be approved or denied administratively.
-To apply for a minor subdivisions, fill out the zoning application linked below and submit it to the City.
+Subdivisions that create three or more lots, including the original lot, must be platted.
+Minor subdivisions (splitting one lot into two) require an application to the City and are reviewed administratively.
+To apply for a minor subdivision, complete the zoning application linked below and submit it to the City.

-It is always best to the contact the City right away before proceeding with surveying or purchase agreements involving the subdivisions or realignment of lots.
+It is best to contact the City before proceeding with surveying or purchase agreements involving subdivisions or lot line realignments.

 Resource Links